Complete guide to Méribel-Mottaret ski resort, France

 Where to eat and drink in Méribel-Mottaret

 Méribel-Mottaret has around about 15 restaurants to choose from.
-Some of my favourite options are the Pizzeria du Mottaret for good-value pizza and pasta dishes, La Vieille Creperie for sweet and savory crèpes, the compact and cosy Le Zig-Zag for traditional local dishes like fondue and raclette, or Les Rôtisseurs du Mottaret for meat lovers.
+Some of my favourite options are Les Rôtisseurs du Mottaret for meat lovers, the Pizzeria du Mottaret for good-value pizza and pasta, and La Vieille Creperie for sweet and savory crèpes.

 Mottaret isn’t a party resort like Méribel, so if you want a big night out you’re better off heading down the valley.
 There are a couple of bars in Mottaret though, like Downtown Bar and Le Rastro (which is the place for late-night dancing on the tables!).